-PERTH COHOUSING INITIATIVE – The Perth Cohousing Community group meets bi-weekly on Thursday evenings at 6 p.m. with the purpose of developing a cohousing community within walking distance of downtown Perth.
+TAY COMMONS COHOUSING – The Tay Commons Cohousing group meets the first Thursday of every month at 6 p.m. with the purpose of developing a cohousing community within walking distance of downtown Perth.
 In cohousing, each individual or couple enjoys the privacy of a self-contained dwelling within a life-enhancing community – where people know their neighbours well, share conversations, activities, amenities and occasional meals.
 Members of a cohousing community share values of respectful collaboration, mutual support, diversity, energy efficiency and sustainability.

 Cohousing in Perth is being developed, shaped physically, socially and financially through the active participation of the people who will live there.

 For more information, please go to http://www.perth-cohousing-initiative.com or call Louise McDiarmid 613-264-8590 or Susan Samila 613-264-1196.

 THE FRIDAY AFTERNOON BRIDGE CLUB - meets in the Edna Green Room at McMartin House every Friday afternoon, officially starting at 12:30 P.M., to play social Bridge in a comfortable and friendly setting.
 In fact, many members like to get there an hour or two early and play Bridge with friends prior to the formal four hand bridge game competition

 There are five rounds of four-hand Bridge, with scores recorded for each individual and their partners at each table.
 The winners at each table rotate to the next table.
 There are small prizes for the persons with the highest individual score, the second highest, and the lowest.
 Prizes are also awarded for the overall winner for the year.